The Diplomat | ديبلومات

 Joe Kawly brings extensive experience from conflict zones in the Middle East to the power corridors of Washington.
 As a journalist, he’s seen how words can escalate a crisis or open the door to peace.
 A Georgetown graduate and former CNN Journalism Fellow, he’s known for connecting the dots others miss, so people don’t just hear what happened, they understand why it matters.
 As producer and host of The Diplomat, Joe brings clarity to diplomacy and politics, one conversation at a time.

-A must-listen for anyone interested in NATO, Russia, cybersecurity, and the hidden rules of diplomacy in dangerous times.
+A must-listen for anyone interested in U.S. foreign policy, Iran’s regional network, and the future of diplomacy in a fractured Middle East.

 - Joe Kawly brings extensive experience from conflict zones in the Middle East to the power corridors of Washington.
 As a journalist, he’s seen how words can escalate a crisis or open the door to peace.
 A Georgetown graduate and former CNN Journalism Fellow, he’s known for connecting the dots others miss, so people don’t just hear what happened, they understand why it matters.
 As producer and host of The Diplomat, Joe brings clarity to diplomacy and politics, one conversation at a time.